 - Thickened and enlarged heart muscle tissue in the lower-right chamber (the right ventricle).

 The narrowed pulmonary valve limits blood flow to the lungs, and the ventricular septal defect allows oxygen-poor blood to be pumped into the body along with oxygen-rich blood.
 Together, these defects make the level of oxygen in the blood too low.
-When oxygen-poor blood is pumped into the body, the fingers, toes, and lips may appear blue.
-This condition is called cyanosis.
+When oxygen-poor blood is pumped into the body, the fingers, toes, and lips may appear blue, a condition called cyanosis.

 How is it treated?

 Infants with tetralogy of Fallot usually need surgery.
-One type of surgery that is used to temporarily fix the condition is called a shunt procedure.
-This is a short-term solution that allows more blood to reach the lungs until the defects can be corrected.
-This reduces cyanosis and lets the child grow until the problem can be fixed when he or she is older.
+Surgery to temporarily improve the condition is called a shunt procedure.
+This allows more blood to reach the lungs and reduces cyanosis until the defects can be corrected.

 See on other sites: